tideworks/spartan-launcher/README.md

 A supervisor sub command executes in the context of the supervisor process.

-Code which is already executing in the supervisor process should not invoke supervisor sub commands via the **spartan** `invokeCommand` API - it should instead directly call the method.
+Code which is already executing in the supervisor process should not invoke supervisor sub commands with the **spartan** `invokeCommand` API - it should instead directly call the method.
 These supervisor sub commands are intended to be invoked from an external source such as from a `bash` command line shell.

 The first entry of the `args` array will be the name of the sub command that was invoked.